BillSchofield/developer-learning-resources/content/LanguagesAndFrameworks.md

 ```
 Things to note about this example are:
 * Concise - We only use concepts that are relevant to this scenario.
 * Domain-centered and User-centered.
-Users should be able to read them and understand them. <Cucumber.io 1922 example>
+Users should be able to read them and understand them.
+* Does not operate your product. <Cucumber.io 1922 example>
 * Specific enough - It contains enough detail that you understand what the test represents.

 ### Files to look at: